-Generally, the sports models such as the Submariner, Daytona, Deepsea, Explorer, GMT Master II, and Yachtmaster have the best resale value and it is possible that this is because the demand for these models is greater than most of the many other more classic Rolex models.
+Generally, the sports models such as the Rolex Submariner, Daytona, Deepsea, Explorer, GMT Master II, and Yachtmaster have the best resale value and it is possible that this is because of the demand for these models is greater than most of the many other more classic Rolex models.

 These types of things happen rarely enough that it's safe to say that a watch is not an "investment" like any normal security or like real estate which in most cases appreciates in value over time.
 Rolex watches are a luxury good, and unless you plan on renting them out, they're not the type of assets that generate any kind of income.
 Now for a bonus question:

 Yes, use the button below to browse and shop their watches.

 Enjoyed this article?
 Share it on your social media and feel free to follow us on Facebook, Twitter, and Instagram!
 Sign up for our newsletter to receive updates.